-Coursework is concentrated in specific mathematics and sciences requirements.
+Coursework is concentrated in specific mathematic and science requirements.
 Additional coursework in general education, humanities and social sciences will be required at the transfer institution.
 Some remaining general education requirements may be satisfied with upper division courses.
 Students need to meet with department advisors at the baccalaureate institution to determine an appropriate educational plan.